A Bit About Me

 - other advice for the college instructor

 As more types of related content are suggested/requested via any post discussions, these ideas will also be incorporated in future posts.
 While not all of my blog posts in the past year have included content connected to this new focus (though many are relevant, especially June/July 2018), all of my posts will remain archived on my blog.
 I welcome you to see the journey I’ve been through to get to this point in my blogging life.
 Or, you can read more about my journey here.
-If you want to make sure not to miss any of this content, I suggest subscribing to my blog.
-You’ll receive email updates when I post along with access to my blog’s resource library.

 The main page for this section includes a list of my past work experience tied to teaching.
 The subpages under this section include descriptions of the courses I’ve taught (i.e. course goals, booklists, assignments, etc.) and resources I’ve found and created for them, along with a description of my current teaching philosophy on the last subpage.